CigarsSmoker/Clone/Per-scope-switches.md

 When _"Strict HTTPS"_ is turned on, you can see in the above example the browser refusing to process all non-HTTPS connections -- to `kasperskyhub.staging.wpengine.com` in the above case.

 Since the unencrypted connection is not even attempted by the browser, this prevents µMatrix to account for these skipped connections, and thus they won't be reported in the matrix.
 But you can see them using the developer console.

-***

-### User agent spoofing

-User agent spoofing has been transformed from global setting into a per-scope setting, so that you can now disable/enable it specifically on a per-scope basis.
-The setting in the _Privacy_ tab is still there, and its purpose is to control user agent spoofing for the global scope (`*`).

-***

-### Referrer spoofing

-Similarly, referrer spoofing has been transformed from global setting into a per-scope setting, so that you can now disable/enable it specifically on a per-scope basis.
-The setting in the _Privacy_ tab is still there, and its purpose is to control referrer spoofing for the global scope (`*`).

-The logic behind referrer spoofing is simpler now: it's whether the switch referrer spoofing is turned on, and whether the domain of the referrer URL is third-party to the domain of the request URL.
-Whether the domain of the URL of a request is whitelisted is now irrelevant.

-Also, notice that now I use the term "spoofing".
-Whereas before the referrer string was blanked, the referrer information will now be foiled using the root URL derived from the URL of the request.
-For example, if the URL of a request is `http://www.example.com/blahblahblah/boring.html` and the referrer is `http://google.com`, the referrer will be spoofed using the `http://www.example.com/` string.